komastudios/android-gamesdk/test/memoryadvice/README.md

           case CRITICAL:
             // The application should free memory as soon as possible, until the memory state
             // changes.
             break;
+          case BACKGROUNDED:
+            // The application has been put into the background. break;
         }
       }